 Autism Spectrum Disorder (ASD)

 Autism Spectrum Disorder, or ASD, is a neurological and developmental disorder present at birth.
 People with autism often have struggles with social communication and interaction, along with restricted or repetitive behaviors or interests.
-These problems are attributed to the difference in the brain that ASD causes.
+These problems are attributed to the differences in the brain that ASD causes.

 For those diagnosed with ASD, symptoms typically include the following: